cockroachdb/docs/cockroachcloud/authorization.md

 ### Is it possible to assign more than one role to a user in a {{ site.data.products.db }} organization?

 Yes, it is possible, and often necessary, to assign more than one role to a user.
-The default minimum access role Org Member is always assigned to every user as long as they’re a part of the CockroachDB Cloud organization.
+The default minimum access role Org Member is always assigned to every user as long as they’re a part of the {{ site.data.products.db }} organization.
 Beyond that, every other assigned role is additive to the overall entitlements of a user.
-Best example of this is the initial user who is by default assigned the Org Member, Org Admin (legacy), and Cluster Admin roles when they create the CockroachDB Cloud organization.
+Best example of this is the initial user who is by default assigned the Org Member, Org Admin (legacy), and Cluster Admin roles when they create the {{ site.data.products.db }} organization.

-### Can we follow the least privilege principle by using the roles available in the CockroachDB Cloud authorization model?
+### Can we follow the least privilege principle by using the roles available in the {{ site.data.products.db }} authorization model?

-Yes, the roles available in the CockroachDB Cloud authorization model allow admins to grant only those entitlements to users that are supposed to map to their intended workflows.
+Yes, the roles available in the {{ site.data.products.db }} authorization model allow admins to grant only those entitlements to users that are supposed to map to their intended workflows.

 Cluster level roles like Cluster Admin or Cluster Developer allow to perform pertinent actions for one or more clusters, while providing differentiation between admin and non-admin entitlements.
 Whereas, the Organization level roles like Org Admin (legacy), Org Developer (legacy) allow admin and non-admin access respectively for the entire organization.